Furikuda/bork/docs/development.rst

 .. rubric:: Historic model

-Previously (until release 1.0.10) Borg used a `"merge upwards"
+Previously (until release 1.0.10) Bork used a `"merge upwards"
 <https://git-scm.com/docs/gitworkflows#_merging_upwards>`_ model where
 most minor changes and fixes where committed to a maintenance branch (eg. 1.0-maint), and the maintenance branch(es) were regularly merged